 Problem: A conveyance contains no language which described the grantee as trustee, agent, conservator, executor, administrator, attorney-in-fact or some other representative capacity; the abstract does not show an instrument (other than the subsequent conveyance hereinafter mentioned) which indicates that such grantee was acting in any of such representative capacities.
-Is marketable title conveyed by a subsequent conveyance executed by such grantee with word or words indicating one of such representative capacities, following his name but without identifying the trust, principle of the presentative capacities are conveyance executed by such grantee with word or words indicating one of such representative capacities, following his name but without identifying the trust, principle of the presentative capacities are conveyance executed by such grantee with word or words indicating one of such representative capacities.

-cipal, ward, estate or beneficiary or beneficiaries represented by him?
+Is marketable title conveyed by a subsequent conveyance executed by such grantee with word or words indicating one of such representative capacities, following his name but without identifying the trust, principal, ward, estate or beneficiary or beneficiaries represented by him?